MonkeyAndres/MonkeyAndres.github.io/_posts/2022-07-22-improve-the-world-by-helping-others.md

 - Writing down a list of the areas you can help in.
 - Watching this [short animated clip](https://youtu.be/h6fcK_fRYaI) that explains a similar concept through a dialog

-Thanks for reading and I'll hope that you'll extract something useful from this article and you
+Thanks for reading and I'll hope that you'll extract something useful from this article and start helping people in your community.
+Together we can make the world an easier place to live in.